Harshitpant12/Navbar/README.md

-## Some kinds of Navbars for Easy Access
+# Variations of Navbars
-# There are 3 kinds of navbars which are available to use
+## There are 3 kinds of navbars:
 - Horizontal with underline effect
 - Vertical with hover effect
 - Horizontal with hover dropdown